 Analysis Group Managing Principal Lisa Pinheiro moderated a breakout session on cutting-edge methods used in damages analyses in life sciences litigation.
-Each participant focused on a particular methodology and provided examples of its use in life sciences litigation: Joseph Doyle of the MIT Sloan School of Management spoke about the use of experimental and quasi-experimental methods; Analysis Group Vice President Rene Befurt highlighted the use of surveys; Natalie Mizik of the University of Washington described relevant econometric tools; Analysis Group Managing Principal Mihran Yenikomshian focused on machine learning; and Principal Jimmy Royer discussed using natural language processing.
+Each participant focused on a particular methodology and provided examples of its use in life sciences litigation: Joseph Doyle of the MIT Sloan School of Management spoke about the use of experimental and quasi-experimental methods; Analysis Group Principal Rene Befurt highlighted the use of surveys; Natalie Mizik of the University of Washington described relevant econometric tools; Analysis Group Managing Principal Mihran Yenikomshian focused on machine learning; and Principal Jimmy Royer discussed using natural language processing.
 (Panelists are seen in this order in the above left photo.)

 To close out the day, Analysis Group Co-founder Bruce Stangle (in the above right photo) summarized the many learnings from each session and invited everyone to the next Law and Economics Symposium on current issues in the life sciences, which will take place at the MIT Sloan School of Management on June 8, 2020. ■